March 6, 2026 8 min read

 • How much trust lenders are giving AI to make decisions for them

-• Common problems with AI in lending
+• The most common problems with AI in lending

 What is AI lending, and how is it commonly used?

-Artificial intelligence (AI) in lending is most commonly used to understand user-provided data better and make lending decisions faster.
+Artificial intelligence (AI) in lending is most commonly used to better understand user-provided data and make lending decisions faster.

-For example, AI can quickly categorize transactions from a bank statement or API-linked bank account into different expenses and incomes that lenders need to evaluate.
+For example, AI can quickly categorize transactions from a bank statement or API-linked bank account into different types of expenses and incomes that lenders need to evaluate.
 It can also summarize borrower bank statements and business plans to highlight the crucial data for loan decision-making.

-Predicting risk
+Predicting risk and improving decisioning efficiency

 Example of AI in lending, with simulated product UI